Albertha Spencer-Churchill, Duchess of Marlborough

-Albertha Frances Anne Spencer-Churchill, Duchess of Marlborough (29 July 1847 – 7 January 1932), was an English aristocrat.
+Albertha Frances Anne Spencer-Churchill, Duchess of Marlborough (29 July 1847 – 7 January 1932), was an English aristocrat and the 8th Duchess of Marlborough.

 Early life

-She was born the sixth daughter and tenth child of James Hamilton, 1st Duke of Abercorn, and Lady Louisa Russell.
-She was known to her friends and family as "Goosey", and had a reputation being highly respectable, but a practical joker.

-As a young woman, aged 18, Lady Albertha was one of eight train bearers at the wedding of The Princess Helena and Prince Christian of Schleswig-Holstein on 5 July 1866 at Windsor Castle, Windsor, Berkshire, England.
+She was born the sixth daughter and tenth child of James Hamilton, Earl of Abercorn, and Lady Louisa Russell, daughter of the Duke of Bedford and a close friend of Queen Victoria.
+She was known to her friends and family as "Goosie", and had a reputation for being highly respectable and fond of practical jokes.
+As a young woman, aged 18, Lady Albertha was one of eight train bearers at the wedding of The Princess Helena and Prince Christian of Schleswig-Holstein on 5 July 1866 at Windsor Castle.

 Marriage and issue

-On 8 November 1869, Albertha married George Spencer-Churchill, Marquess of Blandford, eldest son of John Spencer-Churchill, 7th Duke of Marlborough.
-This was in defiance of the wishes of George's dominating mother, Frances Spencer-Churchill, Duchess of Marlborough, who disliked Albertha and described her as "stupid, pious and dull".
+On 8 November 1869, Albertha married George Spencer-Churchill, Marquess of Blandford, familiarly known as 'Blandford', eldest son of John Spencer-Churchill, 7th Duke of Marlborough.
+This was in defiance of the wishes of George's mother, Frances Spencer-Churchill, Duchess of Marlborough, who disliked Albertha and described her as "stupid, pious and dull".

 The wedding was held at the Westminster Abbey and was a double ceremony for the Hamilton family, where her sister Maud married Henry Petty-Fitzmaurice, 5th Marquess of Lansdowne.
 The wedding was attended by the Prince and Princess of Wales, and Albertha received a wedding gift of a "valuable Indian shawl" from Queen Victoria.